bethirahul/The-museum/README.md

 Made by Rahul Bethi
 Part of VR Developer Udacity Nano-degree

+Please read more about the project at: https://medium.com/@rahulbethi/vr-museum-healthcare-a2527c214e4b

-**** THis project is moved to Google Drive - Due to 100MB upload limit of GitHub.
+**** This project is moved to Google Drive - Due to 100MB upload limit of GitHub.

 Google Drive: https://drive.google.com/open?id=174JLk05kT-JtUDJ_78JLPVP6_VYzPwdu